jbarratt/dotfiles_v2/README.md

 * Tool that can ship with the dotfiles and not have local dependencies

 This time I'm giving [homemaker](https://foosoft.net/projects/homemaker/) a shot.
+[Alterant](https://github.com/autonomy/alterant) looks interesting as well, especially the encryption capability, but the documentation seems offline.

+# How To

+    ./install.sh

+# Todo

+*